 What to Know Before You Start a Record Label

 The music and music production is a flashy and alluring business.
-All the swag, parties, record releases and celebrities — it's no wonder why so many people want to try to break in to the business.
+All the swag, parties, record releases and celebrities — it's no wonder why so many people want to try to break into the business.

-Some people may not want the limelight of being a pop star, so they may turn their efforts to starting out their own record label.
+Some people may not want the limelight of being a pop star, so they may turn their efforts to start out their own record label.
 Independent labels have a long history in the business, going to back to the post-war era.
 While many have failed, others have thrived — some have even been bought out by the major three labels, Universal, Sony and Warner.

 Have you ever thought about getting into the record label business?
 Starting your own record label — whether for fun or in the hopes of turning into a real, live business — is a lot of hard work.
 Before you make the leap, find out what you're getting into and what you should have in place so you can make a good go of it.

 Here are a few things you may need to consider before you start planning that first release.

 Sure, you're doing this for love, not money, right?
 Unfortunately, everyone you're going to need to work with to start your label may not be so giving.
 There are a lot of costs to consider, from pressing albums to promotion and paying out royalties.
 But if you're willing to start out really small, there is one positive.
 The cost of opening up and running an independent record label has gone down considerably within the last two decades — thanks, in part, to the digital music industry.

 According to Profitableventure.com, it isn't as costly to run an indie label in the U.S., Canada, Australia or the United Kingdom.
 You can actually start out a small record label with as little as $20,000 to $50,000 in capital.
 This can cover the cost of your equipment (mixers, microphones, amps, cables, computers), licensing and business registration.
 You may also be able to set aside some money out of this budget for promotion, although it may be low-scale.
 More on that a little later.